Paterniak/Test/README.md

-My ready python file for Rootme site for "TCP - Back to School" challenge.
+My ready python file for RootMe site for "TCP - Back to School" challenge.